E-Starling/GBConsoleApplicationChallenges/README.md

 - Can search for a customer Id and modify them or delete them.
 - Can add in new customers

+#Claims (Extra)
+- Displays list of claims
+- Can go down list of claims and choose to delete them
+- Can add in new claims
+- Shows if claim is valid if date of the claim is within 30 days of the accident

 Projects made by: Ethan Starling